gxli/SA-JEPA/README.md

 ### 🔋 Cropped Field Training and Inference Mode

-For large fields where full-frame training would OOM, use cropped-FOV training with masked inference.
-The config sets a random crop window, a precomputed valid-target mask, and masked-inference diagnostics — the model trains on crops at training time and runs full-frame masked inference for dashboard artifacts.
+For large fields where full-frame training would OOM, use cropped-FOV training with dense, unmasked target-branch inference.
+The config sets a random crop window and a precomputed valid-target mask for training; at inference the EMA target encoder runs densely (no JEPA masking) to produce full-frame latent maps and dashboard artifacts.

 ```python
 from sajepa import ScaleAwareJEPA